University of Pavia: Polo Cravino

 The land where Polo Cravino was built was purchased by the university at end of 1960.
 The complex was designed by an architect Giancarlo De Carlo.
 In 1980, the buildings for Faculty of Engineering, Department of Genetics, lecture halls, laboratories as well as a complex for Institute of Molecular Genetics, under the National Research Council were completed.
 In 1990, buildings for Department of Mathematics, Department of Earth and Environmental Science and a Computer Center were added.

 Museums

 The university also manages multiple points of interest:

 University History Museum

 The University History Museum (Museo per la Storia dell'Università) hosts a large number of scientific instruments, anatomical and pathological preparations and samples, historical documents and volumes which are part of the university's history.
-The museum collection includes Antonio Scarpa's preserved dismembered head.
+The museum collection includes Antonio Scarpa's preserved severed head.

 In addition to Scarpa's head, the museum also displays his kidneys and four of his fingers.
 Other anatomical samples include the aneurysm that killed mathematician Vincenzo Brunacci in 1818, the bladder of naturalist Lazzaro Spallanzani, who died of kidney cancer in 1799 as well as a plaster cast of Alessandro Volta's unusually large skull.